NYUCCL/psiTurk/README.md

 1. Installing the dependencies, including the database.
 2. Sign up for Mechanical Turk, including an AWS account.
-3. Update the config file with your Amazon secret code and a correct URL to your database (the default database URL is set up for [MAMP](http://mamp.info) on OSX).
+3. Move the config file from `config.txt.example` to `config.txt`.
+Update it with your Amazon secret code and a correct URL to your database (the default database URL is set up for [MAMP](http://mamp.info) on OSX).
 4. Making sure that the configuration file is set up to use the Amazon sandbox, issue the following commands from the PsiTurk root folder: